 - Habanero pepper- Just one spicy pepper is more than enough!
 My grocery store had orange available but use whatever color habanero you can find.

 - Fresh Lime Juice- The juice of one lime.
+Lemon juice can be used in place of lime juice if that is what you have on hand.

 - Cilantro- Fresh cilantro is best.